 Halloween party activities

-For a Halloween party that’s truly full of tricks, hire a magician to perform a magic show in-person or online.
+For a Halloween party full of tricks, hire a magician to perform a magic show.
 Your guests can delight in the real-life magic happening right before their eyes and may even be able to assist with certain parts of your magician’s act.

 Get all your mini monsters moving with a haunted Halloween dance party.
 Inspire Dracula to Dougie, Wolfman to wiggle, and Frankenstein’s monster to floss with a soundtrack of groovy Halloween songs, including: